 The proposal lists twelve individuals who received "free" restricted shares.
 The restricted stock awards made to ten of these individuals were the result of decisions made prior to May 2001.
 In 2001, the Company's shareowners approved an amendment to the 1989 Restricted Stock Plan to allow for performance-based awards to key Company employees.
 This amendment lists the performance criteria from which the Compensation Committee may choose to grant an award.
 The performance measures established by the Compensation Committee are communicated to shareowners in the Company's proxy statements.
 Where performance is not met, the awards are forfeited, in whole or in part.
-For example, all of the performance-based restricted stock granted in May 2001, which had a compound annual growth in earning per share target of 11% over the performance period, was forfeited because the performance period were forfeited because the performance target for the three-year period was not fully met.
-The Compensation Committee has not waived required performance criteria for any performance share units.
+For example, all of the performance-based restricted stock granted in May 2001, which had a compound annual growth in earning per share target of 11% over the performance period, was forfeited because the performance was not achieved.
+One-third of the performance share units awarded for the 2004-2006 performance period were forfeited because the performance target for the three-year period was not fully met.
 The Compensation Committee has not waived required performance criteria for any performance share units.
 The Compensation Committee only uses time-based restricted stock sparingly in hiring situations and for retention.